 How Marketers Can Meaningfully Contribute to Sales Pipeline

+So how can you improve sales pipeline?
 For marketers to make an impact on pipeline, they need to focus their energies on three core areas: understanding the target audience, having a process in place and ensuring their MarTech stack is in order.

 Step 1: Move Away From “New Lead, Who Dis?”